 In Estonia, the UNESCO Associated Schools Network works hand in hand with the Baltic Sea Project programs.
 The Network’s activities are based on the UN’s Sustainable Development Goals and Climate Change and cover the areas of Environmental Education, Global Education, Sustainable Development Education, Global Citizenship Education, and Human Rights Education.
 The schools that have joined the network are free to choose whether to focus on environmental education or global education or to try to integrate them.

-As of 2020, there are 48 educational institutions in Estonia that have joined the network.
-The list of Estonian UNESCO joint schools is here and their location on the map of Estonia can be viewed here.
+There are about 60 educational institutions in Estonia that have joined the network.
+The list of Estonian UNESCO joint schools and their location on the map of Estonia can be viewed here.
 In particular, the emphasis in the network is on improving the quality of education, not on increasing the number of members of the network.
 Joining the network has been made as easy as possible for schools – a guide material for schools has been compiled, which briefly explains everything important about being a member of the network.

 The main aim of school activities is to link environmental and societal issues and to understand different concerns in a local, regional and global context.
 Attention is paid to students’ active participation, taking responsibility and understanding that there is something unified and binding in being human, that different parts of the world and people are in constant interaction in today’s globalizing world.